anishreddy3/game_of_thrones_network_analysis/README.md

 My goal is understand how the importance of different characters changed during the course of the series bases on the impact they had on other charatcers and on the overall plot.

 ### Files Description <a name = "description"></a>

+**datasets/** : This directory contains five files where each one has weight between each character for the corresponding book.

+**notebook.ipynb** : This notebook contains all the preprocessing, EDA and our analysis to find answers to interesting questions.